UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-171.md

 # Axiom Coherence Norm Insights

+## Description

-Key insights from the Coherence Norm Axiom including objective simplicity, the Pythagorean principle, and interpretation as an information metric.
+Key insights from the [[uor-c-005|Coherence Norm]] Axiom including objective simplicity, the Pythagorean principle, and interpretation as an information metric.

 ## Metadata